Vardges Sureniants: Work and style

 In his early career as an artist, Sureniants became interested in caricatures and sketches during his study at the Lazarian School.
 While in Munich, Sureniants also worked at painting and line drawing.
 Some of his caricatures were published in the Fliegende Blätter magazine.
 He was also known for his illustrations of famous literary works, including Ferdowsi's Shahname, Alexander Pushkin's The Fountain of Bakhchisaray, the fairy tales of Oscar Wilde and works by the Belgian poet Georges Rodenbach, the Armenian writer Smbat Shahaziz and Alexander Tsaturyan.

 Sureniants is often categorized as a realist painter.
 He once said that "painters must paint life the way it appears in front of our eyes."
 His style reflected this notion through his depiction of landscapes and historical events.
 He played an instrumental role in reviving Armenian historical events through the medium of art.
 Pointillism was one of his chief techniques.

 Legacy

-Despite his success as a painter, Sureniants had only one exhibition in his lifetime.
+Despite his success as a painter, Sureniants had only one monographic exhibition in his lifetime.
 However, there have been many posthumous exhibitions in his honor, including exhibitions at Venice (1924), Yerevan (1931, 1941, 1960, 2010) and elsewhere.
 The most recent exhibition was held in 2010 in honor of Sureniants' 150th anniversary.
 During the exhibition, the Prime Minister of Armenia, Tigran Sargsyan, said that:

 Sureniants was well known in the art community and enjoyed personal friendships with a number of famous Russian artists including Igor Grabar, Vasily Polenov, Aleksandr Golovin and the sculptors Alexander Matveyev and Nikolay Andreyev.

 One admirer of his was the Russian painter Ilya Repin, who said: